Colt McCoy

-Daniel "Colt" McCoy (born September 5, 1986) is an American former professional football player who was a quarterback for 13 seasons in the National Football League (NFL).
+Daniel Colt McCoy (born September 5, 1986) is an American former professional football player who was a quarterback for 13 seasons in the National Football League (NFL).
 He played college football for the Texas Longhorns, winning several awards and honors as a senior in 2009 and ranking second all-time in games won by an FBS quarterback.
 McCoy was selected by the Cleveland Browns in the third round of the 2010 NFL draft and was also a member of the San Francisco 49ers, Washington Redskins, New York Giants, and Arizona Cardinals, primarily being used as a backup.

 Early life

-McCoy was born in Hobbs, New Mexico.
+McCoy was born on September 5, 1986, in Hobbs, New Mexico.
 He is the eldest of three children born to Steven Brad McCoy and Debra Kay (Woodruff) McCoy.
-He attended Jim Ned High School in Tuscola, Texas, where he was coached in football by his father.
-He achieved several distinctions as a high school player, including two-time Associated Press 2A Offensive MVP and First-team All-state selection.
-Over his career, he completed 536-of-849 passes (63.1%) for 9,344 yards and 116 TDs.
+McCoy attended Jim Ned High School in Tuscola, Texas, where he was coached in football by his father.
+McCoy achieved several distinctions as a high school player, including two-time Associated Press 2A Offensive MVP and First-team All-state selection.
+Over his career, McCoy completed 536-of-849 passes (63.1%) for 9,344 yards and 116 touchdowns.
 He ranks as the all-time leading passer in Texas Division 2A high school history and is fourth overall in Texas high school history.
 McCoy was also Jim Ned High School's punter as a junior and senior, and played free safety during his sophomore year.
-However, after he suffered a concussion while tackling an opponent's 215-pound running back, his father decided not to let him play defense anymore.
-At the time Jim Ned was 8–0, but when McCoy missed the next two games due to the concussion, Jim Ned's season unraveled.
+However, after suffering a concussion while tackling an opponent's 215-pound running back, McCoy's father decided not to let him play defense anymore.
+At the time, Jim Ned was 8–0, but when McCoy missed the next two games due to the concussion, Jim Ned's season unraveled.
 McCoy played in the 2003 Texas 2A State Championship against the San Augustine Wolves; Jim Ned lost 28–7.

 College career

 McCoy attended the University of Texas at Austin, where he played for coach Mack Brown's Texas Longhorns football team from 2005 to 2009.
-Colt was a four-year starter for the Longhorns from 2006 to 2009.
+McCoy was a four-year starter for the Longhorns from 2006 to 2009.
 He won or shared the team's MVP all four years, the only player in school history to do so.